 Of course, all of us who participate in this meeting know very well that this is an obsolete approach and that historiography has moved far beyond this point.
-However, we should not fool ourselves: Stories in the press, stories taught at schools, reproduced in the public sphere and even the commonsensical perception of history of science and philosophy still have it this way.
-They defend women’s position and even assert their right to enjoy equal treatment by historians, but they are unable to escape the limits of the positivist perspective.
+However, we should not fool ourselves: Stories in the press, stories taught at schools, reproduced in the public sphere and even the commonsensical perception of history of science and philosophy have it this way.
+They defend women’s position and even assert their right to enjoy equal treatment by historians, but they are unable to escape the limits of the established perspective.
 If we take some distance from our disciplinary borders, we’ll soon come to realize that we are just an islet in an ocean of trivial feminism.

 However, I think that the feminine paradigm was not altogether suppressed by these developments, but stuck around throughout the history of modern philosophy.
 I am not a specialist, but I assume that we can see it in the case of phenomenology, which at times has been considered itself a departure from the main body of Western philosophy.
 I will only mention the (dear to me) example of Donna Haraway’s epistemology.
-On the antipodes of the Cyclopean gaze that guarantees objectivity, Haraway asserts the fluid nature of both object and subject of knowledge: “Objects are boundary projects” and subjects can acquire knowledge only by blurring their own boundaries and merging with the objects: by sympathy and immersion.
+On the antipodes of the Cyclopean gaze that guarantees objectivity, Haraway asserts the fluid nature of both object and subject of knowledge: “Objects are boundary projects” and subjects can acquire knowledge only by blurring their own boundaries and merging with the objects: through sympathy and immersion.
 Partial and situated knowledge is the “relevant alternative” (to borrow Dretske’s term) to the masculine-capitalist way of viewing and knowing.

-Although Donna Haraway wrote her most influential works in the eighties, her thought captured the dynamics of the digital revolution, and her simians-cyborgs-women scheme were to be further developed through the notion of inforg (Luciano Floridi) in the digital era.
+Although Donna Haraway wrote her most influential works in the eighties, her thought captured the dynamics of the digital revolution, and her simians-cyborgs-women scheme were to be further developed through the notion of inforg (Floridi) in the digital era.
 The female qualities of knowing and being in the world acquire a new meaning in the digital context.
 The screen (or the interface, to be more precise) becomes the mirror, where one reflects not to confirm but to transform one’s identity.
 It becomes the magic mirror that sustains the ability of the individuals to decompose their selves and rebuild them as assemblages of deliberately selected features (“Mirror, mirror on the wall, who’s the fairest of them all?”); to repeatedly deterritorialize and territorialize their being-as-person in the world.
 So far in history, only women were apt to such “cosmetic surgery”.
 Men, particularly men of science, were well-formed individuals who pursued knowledge and control by becoming more of themselves.
 Ironically, the digital revolution calls for a radical reconsideration of the dominant perspective.
 In order to fully participate in the digital sphere one needs to embrace certain crucial aspects of the feminine paradigm in epistemology and philosophy.